czarnota/tietoevry-bash-training/README.md

 ## Task: Repeat

-Create a script named `repeat`, which will execute given command as many times as specified with `-n` parameter
+Create a script named `repeat`, which will execute a given command as many times as specified with `-n` parameter.

 ```bash
 $ ./repeat -n 3 echo foo bar baz